 Understanding the investigation

 This is how you’d like to see all of these attempted abuse cases play out.
-The student alerted her parents and authorities, authorities took over the investigation, chatted with the suspect, and got her to commit crimes.
+The student alerted her parents and authorities, and authorities took over the investigation, chatted with the suspect, and got her to commit the crimes.
 Does this constitute entrapment?
 Not at all.

 Entrapment as a defense to specific allegations, especially of this nature, is not a valid defense.
 Why not?
 Well, essentially, you have to prove to the court that you would not have committed the crime unless you were forced to against your will.
 That means that the law can prove that you have an inclination toward a specific criminal act and when prompted, you gave in.
 In this case, since the cheer coach reached out to the student, she was not coerced, induced, or otherwise leveraged into doing something that was against her nature.
 So, entrapment would not be an effective method of defeating these charges.